Complete Guide to Kokujiyaki (Iwate Prefecture) | The Charm of the Northern Limit Folk Kiln with 200 Years of History and Present Day

 Jars and Flower Vases

-Kokujiyaki Today|The Single Kiln and Efforts for Succession
+Present-Day Kokujiyaki | The Sole Kiln and Efforts for Succession

-Pottery Classes and Experience Programs
+Ceramic Art Classes and Experience Programs

 Adaptation to Everyday Use

-Sales and Purchasing Methods
+Sales and Purchase Methods

-The Charm of Kokujiyaki|Why It Continues to Be Beloved
+Charm of Kokujiyaki | Why It Continues to Be Loved

-Commitment to Regional Materials
+Commitment to Local Materials

-Harmony of Practicality and Beauty
+Reconciliation of Practicality and Beauty

 Warmth of Handwork

-Succession of History and Culture
+Inheritance of History and Culture

 How to Use and Care for Kokujiyaki